anthonytruongg/anthonytruongg/README.md

 # About Me :)

 - 👋 Hi, I’m @anthonytruongg, a Computer Engineering Student!
-- 👀 I’m interested in software development, machine learning, and AI.
+- 👀 I am interested in full-stack or back-end software development.
-- 💪 When I am not coding, I enjoy playing video games and keeping an active lifestyle.
+- 💪 When I am not coding, I enjoy keeping an active lifestyle.

-- 🧑🏻‍💻 I am currently working as a Quality Engineer Intern for a electronics manufactoring company.
-Recently, I was able to work on developing a C# program to interact with hardware.
+- 🧑🏻‍💻 I am currently working as an Engineer with focus on embedded systems.

 # Contact:
 ## anthonytruongg1@gmail.com